 Blue Spring State Park, located in Volusia County, is a well known and recognized spring being known to serve the West Indian Manatee as a refuge and conservation site.
 It's located along the St. Johns River, with a history of previously being a port for steamboat activity in the 1800s.
-Today, it's a state park that still serves as a refuge for the manatees, but is open to the public for recreational and educational purposes.
-These include a handful of activities ranging from bird watching to camping in the park.
+Today, it's a state park that still serves as a sanctuary for the manatees from November 15th to March 15th pending manatee activity, but is open to the public for recreational and educational purposes.
+These activities range from bird watching, hiking along the Pine Island Trail, connecting to the Spring to Spring Trail, and also camping in the park.

 Backstory and Context

 Blue Spring, located in Central Florida, is one of the largest springs in the St. Johns River.
 This location has become home to the threatened species of West Indian Manatees where, during the winter, mid-November to late March, they pass through.
 This spring was first founded by a Gold Rush prospector, Louis Thursby, who later became an orange grower and purchased the spring, in 1856.
 During this time, Blue Spring was filled with traffic, allowing for a lot of steamboat activity where tourists and goods would be shipped from Volusia county all the way to Jacksonville and even further.